OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 test the software (ideally by implementing automated tests), and update documentation.
 Commits to the branch can occur as often as it makes sense and should follow Git best practices.

-**Testing for multiple configurations such as different Windows and Linux operating systems, 32-bit, 64-bit can be resource-intensive.
+**Testing for multiple configurations such as different Windows and Linux operating systems, 32-bit, and 64-bit can be resource-intensive.
 This is an area that will continue to require resources to implement effective testing frameworks, with each program having specific testing approach that makes sense for the program.**